Aid groups ‘alarmed’ by little US coronavirus assistance | Times Leader

 In fact, just 50 ventilators have arrived in Africa from the U.S. government, all of them going to South Africa in recent days.
 That country has about a quarter of Africa’s virus cases.

-Some African officials have expressed open dismay or signaled quiet frustration over the U.S. government’s response.
-Others have called for a “Made in Africa” push to reduce reliance on imports, amid efforts across the continent to and repurpose factories.
+Some African officials have expressed open dismay or signaled quiet frustration over the U.S. response.
+Some have called for a “Made in Africa” push to reduce reliance on imports, amid efforts to and repurpose factories.

 The Africa Centers for Disease Control and Prevention has been quick to praise assistance from the Jack Ma Foundation and others for deliveries of ventilators, testing kits and other badly needed items.